top of page

 About the NDRP

-The vision for the National Disability Research Partnership (NDRP) is to facilitate a collaborative and inclusive disability research program that builds the evidence for developing policy and practice decisions.
+The National Disability Research Partnership (NDRP) will facilitate collaborative and inclusive disability research, so we have better policy and practice for people with disability in Australia.

-• ensuring all research is done by and with people with disability
+• funding research done by and with people with disability

 • strengthening disability research capacity

-Our Learnings and Recommendations report details recommendations for setting up and running a National Disability Research Partnership, based on feedback from a range of stakeholders.
+Our Learnings and Recommendations report sets out the recommendations from the Establishment phase.
+They are based on feedback from people with disability and a range of other stakeholders.

 Transition Phase